dongdongben/MAT292_Project_2025F/README.md

 ## 5) Function Reference for new_fit4.py

-This section documents the main functions in `new_fit4.py` in a consistent “role / inputs / outputs / algorithm notes” format.
+This section documents the main functions in `new_fit4.py` in a “role / inputs / outputs / algorithm notes” format.

 ---